 – Submission of a customs declaration for each of your operations.

-This 54-box declaration can be completed either by a customs clearance professional or by yourself if you are used to trading with non-EU countries.
+This 54-box declaration can be completed either by a customs clearance professional or by yourself.
 It must be submitted to the competent customs office, the one where the goods are presented, either at the time of presentation of the goods to customs or within 30 days prior to presentation of the goods to the competent customs office (advance customs declaration).